 Yes, you have found it!
-As mentioned in Model Rail, British Railway Modelling and Railway Modeller with Bachmann, Graham Farish, Lionheart, Heljan, Hattons, Oxford Models and Hornby using it to inspire their models, the largest collection of BR period wagon photos on the web.
+As mentioned in Model Rail, British Railway Modelling and Railway Modeller with Bachmann, Graham Farish, Lionheart, Heljan, Hattons, Oxford Models, Accurascale, KR Models and Hornby using it to inspire their models, the largest collection of BR period wagon photos on the web.

-Some of my photographs have appeared in magazines and books and I would be pleased to provide these photographs - or others which I may have available for publication.
+Some of my photographs have appeared in magazines and books and I would be pleased to provide these photographs.
+Most of my railway photographs are now on here.

 Cameras.
 All are 35mm - the earliest photographs were taken with Agfa Silette.
 Between 1970 and about 1980 various Practica SLRs were used.
 From about 1980 Colour transparencies were taken with a Nikon F3 with a Nikkor 35-70 mm 1:3.5 Zoom lens.
 Black and white negatives were taken with a Pentax SFXn with 35-70 mm 1:3.5 - 4.5 Zoom lens.
 I have also occasionally used some longer focal length lens.
-A few of the most recent photographs are on digital cameras.
+The more recent photographs are on digital cameras of varying but improving quality.

 Films.
-All colour photographs are from transparency.
+All pre 2010 colour photographs are from transparency.
 Fortunately, I used Kodachrome 64 or 25 most of the time but financial constraints mistakenly led to the use of some other poor quality films - Fujichrome, Etachrome, Agfa and Orwo in particular.
-Learn from my mistakes - these are not colour fast and have poor grain.
 A few early black and white photographs are Agfa dia direct - a lovely reversal film but most are conventional films and rather grainy.
 In the 1980s the very nice Ilford XP1 was used.

 Scanner - a Nikon Coolscan IV ED.
 This gives 2700 dpi which is fine enough to show flaking rust and fine lettering as well as grain.
 Nothing finer would be of any use because of the limitations of grain.
 Microsoft Picture - it is used to adjust brightness and colour balance and to add the captions.
 Unfortunately, this site began before the days of broadband and early scans remain posted at very low level - denoted by [m] in the file name.